johnhof/IceBuddy/README.md

 **Models**

 Models are all registered automatically on server startup.
-The server will crawl through the `/components` directory tree and `require` any js file ending in `_model.js`. if this is not done, the modle will need to be added manually **BEFORE** it is used, or the server will crash.
+The server will crawl through the `/components` directory tree and `require` any js file ending in `_model.js`. if this is not done, the model will need to be added manually **BEFORE** it is used, or the server will crash.

 **General notes**